lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The main idea of the compression scheme is to send the rule number (or rule id) to the other end instead of known field values.
-When a value is known by both ends, it is not necessary to sent it on the LPWAN.
+When a value is known by both ends, it is not necessary to sent it on the LPWA network.

 The field description is composed of different entries: